Design Library Spaces & Technology

 UO students, staff, and faculty: Duck Bucks uses the UO Card (Photo ID) as a debit card for printing and copying.
 All UO students, faculty, and staff have pre-established Duck Bucks accounts.
 Use of this service requires first making a deposit into the account.
 UO students, faculty, and staff can add funds to Duck Bucks accounts via Duckweb look for the "QuickPay" option in the Student Menu or Employee Information.
 Money can also be added at Lawrence Hall's iconic Hearth Cafe down the hall from the Design Library.

-Non-UO patrons: Duck Bucks accounts are also available for non-UO patrons.
-Cards are available for purchase at a vending machine in the Knight Library lobby or at the UO Card Office.
+Non-UO patrons: Duck Bucks accounts are normally also available for non-UO patrons.
+Cards are normally available for purchase at a vending machine in the Knight Library lobby or at the UO Card Office.